berachain/docs/apps/bex/content/developers/guides/pool-creation.md

 ### Step 3: Create and Join Pool

-Finally, create and join the pool in a single transaction:
+Finally, create and join the pool in a single transaction.
+We leverage the function [`createAndJoinWeightedPool`](/developers/contracts/factory/pool-creation-helper#createandjoinweightedpool).

 ```js
 const poolCreationHelper = new ethers.Contract(